 A healthy person’s brain rewards them for positive lifestyle decisions such as eating healthy, exercising, spending time with friends, or enjoying a hobby.
 These positive rewards come from the brain, thus bringing about a reaction that makes the person feel good.

 That reaction cannot happen the same way in the brain of an addict.
 Drugs and alcohol take over the brain’s communication pathways and instead reward you when choosing to use them.
 When the addict goes too long without a hit or decides to cut back, the brain has the equivalent of a temper tantrum.
 While sometimes the addiction is the outcome of a mental health disorder such as anxiety or depression, often drug use and feeling hopeless will cause depression when it affects the section of the brain that recognizes joy.
 Suffering from the psychological effects of addiction?
-Call us today and we can help you find the right treatment for you.
+Reach out to us today and we’ll assist you in finding the right treatment for you.

 Benefits of Recovery